Agnostic Private Density Estimation for GMMs via List Global Stability

 Designing agnostic (and more generally \emph{robust}) density estimators has been the subject of extensive studies in the literature, and several useful tools have been developed for it, such as the Minimum Distance Estimator \citep{yatracos1985rates, devroye2001combinatorial} and robust compression schemes \citep{ashtiani2020near}.

 We study the problem of agnostic density estimation under the constraint of differential privacy \citep{dwork2006calibrating,dwork2006our}, which is the gold standard for protecting individuals' privacy in a dataset.
-At a high level, differential privacy requires the algorithm to have similar output distributions on every two neighbouring datasets (see Definition~\ref{def:privacy}).
+At a high level, differential privacy requires the algorithm's outputs on every two neighbouring datasets to be statistically indistinguishable from each other (see Definition~\ref{def:privacy}).

 Given the importance of robustness and privacy, one may ask whether it is possible to design estimators that are both robust and private.
-In the context of supervised learning this is well-understood.
-In fact, agnostic supervised learning can often be reduced to learning in the realizable setting~\citep{hopkins2022realizable}.
-More importantly, it has been shown that one can always turn a private classifier that works in the realizable setting into a private classifier that works in the agnostic setting~\citep{alon2020closure}.
+In the context of supervised learning, it is known that agnostic supervised learning can often be reduced to learning in the realizable setting~\citep{hopkins2022realizable}.
+In fact, \citet{alon2020closure} have shown that one can always turn a private classifier that works in the realizable setting into a private classifier that works in the agnostic setting.
 Therefore, designing sample-efficient agnostic classifiers does not seem to be a particularly challenging task.
 This picture, however, is completely different in the density estimation setting.
-For example, it has been shown that there are classes of distributions that are learnable in the realizable setting but not in the agnostic setting~\citep{ben2024distribution}.
+For example, it has been shown that there are classes of distributions that are privately learnable in the realizable setting but not in the agnostic setting~\citep{ben2024distribution}.
 Therefore, there is no general recipe to convert non-robust density estimators to robust ones---either in the private or the non-private setting.

-A natural question to ask is which classes of distributions are learnable in the agnostic private setting.
-In this work, we introduce the notion of \emph{stable list decodability} and show that it is a useful tool for designing agnostic private density estimators.
-As an important application, we apply this framework to the class of general mixtures of high-dimensional Gaussians (GMMs).
-The private (non-robust) learnability of this class has been established only recently~\citep{afzali2024mixtures}, making it a good candidate for demonstrating the efficacy of our framework.

-There are known approaches for privatizing a given robust parameter estimator \citep{hopkins2023robustness,asi2023robustness}.
-Therefore, one may hope to first design a robust parameter estimator for GMMs and then turn it to a private one.
-However, it is not clear how to do that since unlike density estimation, estimating the actual parameters of a GMM requires an inevitably exponential number of samples in terms of the number of components \citep{moitra2010settling}.
-Moreover, applying the robust-to-private reductions directly on the densities is problematic since the performance of these approaches is dependent on the dimesionality of the output space.

-Our approach in this paper is to take advantage of a form of stability in private algorithm design.
-Various notions of stability have been proposed in the context of differential privacy.
-Global stability \citep{thakurta2013differentially,bun2020equivalence} is one such notion.